 This kit does not include all OTD tips since the lineup changes often.
-In order to have everything, we recommend adding the 'Tip Box' for storage, and the 16LPI Square, Basket Weave, Tiger, Pronghorn Tips.

 This Stippling Kit must be used by a qualified gunsmith.
 If used incorrectly, injury, death, or property damage could occur.
 If not used correctly by a qualified gunsmith, Oregon Trail Defense LLC makes NO WARRANTY, EXPRESS OR IMPLIED regarding this kit.
 If not used by a qualified gunsmith the user releases and agrees to indemnify Oregon Trial Defense LLC from any claim of damages resulting from a malfunction, warranty violation, or property damage, and waives any claim for liability against Oregon Trail Defense LLC.

-Common sense - take your time, practice on some old A2 grips, magazine floor plates, old clinton era 10 round Glock 17 mags (unless you live in a state that requires you keep them), some of the practice material we sell here etc. This will give you familiarity with the tool/tips, and enable you to recognize some important things (outlined below).
+Common sense - take your time, practice on some old A2 grips, magazine floor plates, old clinton era 10 round Glock 17 mags (unless you live in a state that requires you keep them), some of the Practice Material we sell here etc. This will give you familiarity with the tool/tips, and enable you to recognize some important things (outlined below).
 Then and only then should you move on to your firearm.
 If in doubt, take it to an experienced gunsmith.

 Time, heat, and pressure.
 This is what controls the process.